 Most neighbouring authorities already charge a similar amount for the first garden waste bin and only offer fortnightly collections.
 We are only charging for second and third green bin collections and the first green bin remains free for households.
 Garden waste collections are not a statutory service and incur additional costs.
 It's fair that people who produce more waste should contribute more towards this.
 This also helps to protect our weekly recycling and waste collections.

 Residents can subscribe to have up to two additional green bins collected weekly.
 The first green bin remains free for households.
-The 2025/26 subscription cost is £55 per bin and the service will run from 12 May 2025 to 31 March 2026.
+The 2026/27 subscription cost is £55 per bin, and the service will run from 1 April 2026 to 31 March 2027.

-The city council will issue a permit sticker for each subscribed additional green bin within 10 working days of the subscription start date.
-Additional green bins without a valid permit sticker will not be collected after May 2025.
+A subscription sticker for each subscribed additional green bin will be issued within 10 business days after payment.
+Additional green bins without a valid subscription sticker will not be collected.

 Anyone who does not wish to subscribe for an additional green bin collection can still take extra food and garden waste to a local recycling centre or compost at home.